What is the thyroid gland?

 Are there any other tests for the diagnosis of hyperthyroidism?

-The vast majority of cases of hyperthyroidism are diagnosed by the combination of clinical history, initial laboratory screening tests, and the determination of T4 or fT4 blood concentrations.
+Most cases of hyperthyroidism are diagnosed by a combination of clinical history, initial laboratory screening tests, and determination of T4 or fT4 blood concentrations.

 On rare occasions, additional tests such as the T3 suppression test or advanced imaging studies of the thyroid gland (thyroid scintigraphy) may need to be performed.
 Imaging studies are usually done at a referral center.